Australian PM says he has never lied while in public office | Politics

 Australia's Prime Minister Scott Morrison said on Friday he doesn't believe he has lied since he was elected to parliament in 2007, rejecting allegations from French President Emmanuel Macron and others.
 Macron this month said Morrison had lied to him over Australia's decision to scrap a multibillion-dollar deal with France to build Canberra's new fleet of submarines.

 "No, I don't believe I have, no," Morrison told 3AW Radio.
 "It's politics.
-People take sledges at me all the time … I've learned in public life over a long period of time to not have a thin skin, to not get bitter."
-Morrison's comments came as Australia tries to repair ties with France.
+People take sleds at me all the time … I've learned in public life over a long period of time to not have a thin skin, to not get bitter."
+Morrison can ill-afford to have his integrity called into question as he has to return to the polls by May 2022.

+Widely watched polls show Morrison's coalition government trailing the opposition Labor party, while a Guardian Essential poll published this week showed voter approval of the prime minister at its lowest level in 18 months.
+The poll showed Morrison's approval rating has fallen from a high of 65% in February and now stands at 48%.

+Allies have also questioned whether they can trust Morrison, with the EU President Ursula von der Leyen earlier this year questioning whether the bloc could strike a trade deal with Australia until trust is repaired.
+In solidarity with France, the European Union last month postponed the next round of talks on a free trade deal for a second time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)